DeepSpace2/StyleFrame/README.md

                       style_header=True)
 ```

-Finally, lets export to excel but not before we use the best features of StyleFrame:
+Finally, let's export to Excel but not before we use more of StyleFrame's features:
 - Change the page writing side
 - Freeze rows and columns
 - Add filters to headers